-- 16. Your program must be confined to selections no longer than (10) ten minutes, including solos, with the following exception: you may program one piece that is up to (15) fifteen minutes as long as your program features more grade 1-3 pieces than 4-6 pieces.
-(If you have an even number of selections on your program and you wish to play a piece that is longer than ten minutes, you will need to play two more grade 1-3 pieces than 4-6 pieces.) - 17.
-The selection of guest conductors is your decision.
+- 15. Your program must be confined to selections no longer than (10) ten minutes, including solos, with the following exception: you may program one piece that is up to (15) fifteen minutes as long as your program features more grade 1-3 pieces than 4-6 pieces.
+(If you have an even number of selections on your program and you wish to play a piece that is longer than ten minutes, you will need to play two more grades 1-3 pieces than 4-6 pieces.) - 16.
+The presentation of jazz combos is an essential chamber component of the jazz tradition.
+For that reason, all large jazz ensembles performing at Midwest are encouraged to include at least one small-group selection within their program.
+This can be accomplished by a "pull-out" combo from the larger band; and we ask that you examine published new music by our exhibiting publishers and see what you might find.
+For middle- and high-school jazz ensembles, Midwest does offer some additional programming latitude in programming a combo chart: for example, if its grade of difficulty is high, it will not count as such when tallying a balance between your higher and lower grades of charts; nor will the choice of publisher contribute to your publisher count. - 17.
 Organizations can have no more than five conductors, including the primary conductor, on their programs.
 In other words, you may have a total of four other conductors besides the regular conductor.
 We recommend that no conductor appear on more than two programs during the same year.
-We ask that you request Midwest approval of conductors and soloists so that the same conductor will not appear on several programs nor will the same instrument be featured several times.
+Jazz soloists will be selected in consultation with the Midwest Board liaison in order to ensure a variety of instrumentation among the few ensembles.
 The music selected by and for the guest conductors and soloists follows the same policies as the rest of your program. - 18.
 You may include your own student instrumental or vocal soloist or small ensemble.
 To include any larger ensembles, please apply immediately to The Midwest Clinic Office for permission. - 19.
 Students not regularly enrolled in a school group may not perform with that group except as features. - 20.
 A member of the Board of Directors has been assigned as your liaison.
 He or she will assist you as you plan your program and select your music.
 You can find your board liaison assignment by logging into your account on The Midwest Clinic website and clicking on the Performer Homepage.